samboy/NotAtAllOfficialFont/README.md

-This is a quick and dirty True Type render of the font at https://github.com/frankrolf/source-serif-pro  Only the normal weight is rendered; if you want more weights, download and install the free Fontforge, which will happily convert .ufo files in to .ttf files.
+This is a quick and dirty True Type render of the italic version of Source Serif Pro (Still a work in process); this font can be seen at https://github.com/frankrolf/source-serif-pro  Only the normal weight is rendered; if you want more weights, download and install the free Fontforge, which will happily convert .ufo files in to .ttf files.
 Extra